There are various sources of finance available to students depending on their individual circumstances.

 Am I eligible for a Advanced Learner Loan?

 To qualify for a loan you must be aged 19 or over and living in the UK on the first day of your course, be a UK national or have “settled status” and you must have been living in the UK, Channel Islands or Isle of Man for at least three years.

 What courses can I do?

-The loan covers a range of courses at Level 3 and above including A Levels, Access to Higher Education, Certificates, Diplomas and more.
+Advanced Learner Loan covers a range of courses at Level 3 and above including A Levels, Access to Higher Education, Certificates, Diplomas and more.
 Apprentices may also be able to apply for a loan if they take applicable courses in addition to their apprenticeship programme.

 Can I get a loan if I already have a similar qualification (i.e. I already have an A Level)?

-Yes.
-Any qualifications you have already achieved will not affect your ability to apply for your first loan.
+Yes, qualifications you have already achieved will not affect your Advanced Learner Loan application.